KOREA 1

 Note: For more in-depth treatment of the theory behind ANP, please check out [7].

-Let’s see how it looks in action
+Step 3: How it looks in action

 Users will be able to specify the geographical area they would like to analyze for MAR suitability and get the answers right away.

-The climate model highlights the percentage differences in predictions compared to the most recent data on key features.
 Users will be able to view a combined suitability score of MAR displayed on a map, along with individual maps showing the suitability scores for each feature.

 Business model